Egypt Landmarks - 26 Famous Landmarks in Egypt to Explore

 The Pyramids of Giza were constructed using blocks of limestone, and surprisingly they have survived the elements of nature better than other pyramids.
 The oldest of the three is the Great Pyramid of Giza, which is additionally one of the Seven Wonders of the Ancient World.

-Visiting the Giza Necropolis should be included on your Egypt itinerary if you are interested in ancient Egyptian landmarks or want to snap some pictures with these iconic structures!
+Visiting the Giza Necropolis should be included on your Egypt itinerary if you are interested in historical Egyptian landmarks or want to snap some pictures with these iconic structures!

 Mosque of Muhammad Ali